malthuswaswrong/Wurkset/README.md

 * FAQ:
  	* Why?
  		* Mostly I want to learn how to make a GitHub repo and this is a project I've thought about for a long time.
 I started programming in the late 90's at a company that didn't have a database and I spent many years managing large sets of data exclusivly through the filesystem.
 It's a good cheap solution for "cold data" that doesn't need fast access or as a stand in for a real repository during development.
+	* How
-	* How do I store extra files?
+		* How can I store extra files?
 			* The Workset class provides the path to the workset.
 Go nuts.
 Just leave the nameof(T).json file alone.
+		* How does Wurkset store the files?
+			* Classes are stored on the filesystem in a nested subdirectory structure.
+The identity is the combination of these subdirectories cast to a long
+			* Example:
+				* WorksetId 1: {BasePath}\1
+				* WorksetId 11: {BasePath}\1\1
+				* WorksetId 123456: {BasePath}\1\2\3\4\5\6
+			* This structure allows a large number of worksets to be created without creating a very long path and allows rapid direct access by id
+		* How do I get the identity of the workset that was just created?
+			* When you create or retrieve a workset it is wrapped in a generic class that contains WorksetId, WorksetPath, and various other properties.
+			* See examples below for more information
 # Example Code
 ## Create a repository
 ### Directly make an options object